pints-team/pints/README.md

 ## License

 Pints is fully open source.
-For more information about its license, see [LICENSE](./LICENSE.txt).
+For more information about its license, see [LICENSE](LICENSE.txt).

+## Get in touch

+Questions, suggestions, or bug reports?
+[Open an issue](issues) and let us know.

+Alternatively, feel free to email us at [michael.clerx@cs.ox.ac.uk] or [martin.robinson@cs.ox.ac.uk].